DarknessFX/UE4Metaballs/README.md

 ## Credits

 Unreal Engine by Epic Games - https://www.unrealengine.com/ .<br/>
-Ryan Brucks and Sam Deiter from Epi Games for the lesson and tutorial.<br/>
+Ryan Brucks and Sam Deiter from Epic Games for the lesson and tutorial.<br/>

 ## License